XML RSS

 Part 2: Building Your Skills Inventory

-The key to picking your business idea is knowing and being able to articulate all the different skills you possess.
+The key to choosing a great business idea is having clarity - knowing and being able to articulate all the different skills you possess.
 The word "skills" is being used in the most general sense possible.
 You are not looking for skills which you and you alone possess in all the world.
-It is sufficient that you have the skill to any degree.
-You are looking for any you may have exhibited while doing something.
+You are looking for any skill or talent you may have exhibited during your lifetime that has value.
 You will need to really open yourself up when making your list.

-After you have developed your list, circle those skills which represent your strongest abilities and which you take the greatest pleasure in performing.
+After you have developed your list of skills, circle the skills which represent your strongest abilities and which you take the greatest pleasure in performing.

 Now see whether a pattern exists that can lead you to explore what your small business idea should be.
 Write down any patterns that appear.